How to grow a plum tree from a stone – grow your own tasty fruit for free

 How to grow a plum tree from a stone

-But if you don’t mind this, ‘they are quite easy to grow and will usually produce around 60cm of growth each season,’ affirms Fiona.
+Growing plum trees from a stone will often produce a very different fruit when compared to the original plum.
+But if you don’t mind this, they are fairly easy to grow!
 You just need to follow some important steps to grow your very own plum tree in your garden or outdoor space.

 What you’ll need